 But it is a downer when you drain your bath water to find color stains left behind on your bathtub’s surface, especially that ring of color where the water level was.
 If you don’t clean it instantly, it can build up and become harder to remove, requiring chemical cleaners to get rid of.

 The best way to stop DIY bath Bombs from staining the bath tub is to not use any form of colorant.
 It sounds obvious but color provides only aesthetics.
 You’ll still get great fizz, super scents and relaxation without any staining agents.

-But if you are dead set on color, I’m going to tell you how you can make colorful bombs which do not leave stubborn color stains in your bath, and, depending on the material your tub is made of, how you can remove any stains if you’ve got them.
+But if you are dead set on color, I’m going to tell you how you can make colorful bombs that do not leave stubborn color stains in your bath, and, depending on the material your tub is made of, how you can remove any stains if you’ve got them.

 1. Avoid Bright Colors

 You do not need deep colors in bath bombs and the brighter and deeper the dyes used, the more chance there is of ending up with a bath tub with stains on.
-Sometimes, using the wrong dyes will leaves these stains permanent and no amount of cleaning will remove them entirely.
+Sometimes, using the wrong dyes will leave these stains permanent and no amount of cleaning will remove them entirely.

 Always use light colors and in very small amounts – read on

 2. Natural vs Artificial Colorants

 It is true that some synthetic colorants such as “Lake” colors can leave stains, and of course, the chemicals can have their own medical and environmental disadvantages too.
 That’s why some people prefer all-natural bath bombs.